Paradise Killer: Facts vs. Truth vs. Justice vs. Whiskey

 I am a big fan of the Ace Attorney series.
 There’s a peace of mind that comes with the knowledge that there is always one true killer, you can’t proceed past a certain point without the evidence you need to find the truth, and the game will lead you to that end no matter how many tries it takes.
 It will always be the same, and it will always be objectively right.

-There is, in many ways, a version of events that contains the most complete, closest-to-truth timeline of what happened based on the evidence.
+In Paradise Killer there is, in many ways, a version of events that contains the most complete, closest-to-truth timeline of what happened based on the evidence.
 To me, as a murder mystery fan who delights in piecing together the right answer to complex scenarios, that is what kept the game satisfying-- there was a set of material facts that project a story I could sink my teeth into.
 If you accuse the “right” person of a crime then there are extra bits of dialogue from the Judge complimenting your skill as an investigator, and the character accused will reveal more information about the crime (because if they are going down then it doesn’t matter anymore, they'll take other guilty parties down with them).
 If you accuse the wrong person this doesn’t happen.

 However, just because that “true” story exists doesn’t mean that you can mete out proper justice based upon it: there are a few crimes where multiple people are culpable.
 There are crimes where the one who “did it” was a victim of circumstance and abuses of power.
 You are only allowed to accuse one person of each crime, and there is only one punishment you can give to any character convicted of their crime: execution.